gabrielalan/countries/README.md

 The columns can also be removed in case the user doesn't want to see any kind of data.
 There is a button in each header that when activated will remove the column.

+### Remove reverter

+The grid also have a "reverter" for when the user removes one or more columns.
+The button will appear as soon as the user removes the first column, and it opens a modal, with a list of columns that the user removed of which it's possible to add back.

+### Search filter

+The only filter added at the moment is the search.
+It has the base to add more filters.
+It basically searchs by name and phone prefix.
+Continent is a possible new filter in the future, as a select filter.

 ### Different types of cells

 The grid accepts different types of data.
 At the moment there are 3 different types of "Cells".